-B16.
+B18.
 Is DBS (Disclosure and Barring Service) clearance necessary for this project?
 If yes, please ensure you complete the next question.

 Disclosure and Barring Service (DBS) is a government agency that provide certification to help prevent unsuitable people from working with vulnerable groups, including children.
 Different Schools in the University have different processes for securing DBS clearance.
-If you cannot gain assistance from your School office, please contact the Research Governance Office (rgoffice @sussex.ac.uk).
+If you cannot gain assistance from your School office, please contact the Research Governance Office (rgoffice@sussex.ac.uk).

-B17.
-Are any other ethical clearances or permissions required?
+B19.
+Are any other ethical clearances or permissions (internal or external) required?
+Please see the help text (i) for further details.